 Ships in class: 3 building

-The Zumwalt-class destroyer (DDG-1000) represents next-generation multi-mission destroyer technology for the US NAvy that is tailored for land attack and littoral dominance, combined with a strong anti-surface and anti-air capability.
+The Zumwalt-class destroyer (DDG-1000) represents next-generation multi-mission destroyer technology for the US Navy that is tailored for land attack and littoral dominance, combined with a strong anti-surface and anti-air capability.
 DDG 1000 will provide forward presence and deterrence, and operate as an integral part of joint and combined expeditionary forces.
 The program was previously known as the DD-21, and then the "DD(X)".
-They will take the place of the Iowa class battleships in filling the congressional mandate for naval fire support, though the requirement was reduced to allow them to fill this role.
+They will take the place of the Iowa class battleships in filling the congressional mandate for naval fire support.

-USS Zumwalt (DDG-1000) is to be the lead ship of the Zumwalt class and the first ship to be named for Admiral Elmo Zumwalt, who progressed to become the youngest Chief of Naval Operations (CNO) in American history.
-Elmo Russell Zumwalt, Jr. (29 November 1920 – 2 January 2000) was an American naval officer and the youngest man to serve as Chief of Naval Operations.
-As an admiral and later the 19th Chief of Naval Operations, Zumwalt played a major role in U.S. Military history, especially during the Vietnam War.
+USS Zumwalt (DDG-1000) is the lead ship of the Zumwalt class and the first ship to be named for Admiral Elmo Zumwalt, who progressed to become the youngest Chief of Naval Operations (CNO) in American history.
+Elmo Russell Zumwalt, Jr. (29 November 1920 – 2 January 2000) became an Adrmial in the U.S. Navy and later the 19th Chief of Naval Operations.
+Zumwalt played a major role in U.S. Military history, especially during the Vietnam War.
 A highly-decorated war veteran, Admiral Zumwalt reformed Naval personnel policies in an effort to improve enlisted life and ease racial tensions.
 After he retired from a 32-year Navy career, he launched an unsuccessful campaign for the U.S. Senate.